 Join us for a talk in the gallery between Kathy Slade and Lisa Robertson on the occasion of Slade's exhibition As the sun disappears and the shadows descend from the mountaintop.

-Registration for this event is encouraged.
+Registration for this event is required.
 Secure your place here.

 ASL interpretation is available on request.
 Requests can be accommodated up to 5 days in advance.
 Please contact email@example.com to book or for more information.

 Kathy Slade (b.
 1966, Montreal) is an artist, writer, curator, editor, and publisher.
 She works across mediums and has produced textile works, prints, sculpture, film, video, performance, music projects, and publications.
 Slade’s solo exhibitions include Wherever You Go, Monica Reyes Gallery, Vancouver (2020); This is a Chord.
 This is Another., Surrey Art Gallery (2018); and Blue Monday, 4COSE, London (2017).
 Her work has recently been included in group exhibitions at Temple Bar Gallery + Studios, Dublin; Kunstverein Braunschweig; Fluc, Vienna; and the Morris and Helen Belkin Art Gallery, Vancouver.
 In 2009, Slade was awarded the VIVA Award from the Jack and Doris Shadbolt Foundation for the Visual Arts.
 She currently teaches at the School for the Contemporary Arts at Simon Fraser University.